herrkraatz/react-unit-testing/README.md

         - are CSS classes/selectors attached to the component?
         - is Dynamic Styling working as expected?
         - do lifecycle events work correctly, like componentDidMount, componentWillUnmount?
-        - Check out this example: https://medium.freecodecamp.org/the-right-way-to-test-react-components-548a4736ab22
+        - and surely some more

     - Should NOT focus on the business logic of your React Components as business logic should be pulled out of your React Components.
     - Jest Snapshots can save time by just comparing the rendered Outputs of Test A (actual test) and Test B (test which ran immediately before):
         - Jest will "complain/inform" if the snapshot differs from the previous test, so you will be reminded to doublecheck the differences and, if you did a change on purpose, you can run jest with the -u flag (to update the previous shapshot with the actual one).